The Rules of Proximity

 Instead of excluding, Jesus COMMITTED.
 He committed His life first to serving His Father and then to serving His disciples.
 And this is what intimacy demands.
 Try to grow in intimacy without commitment and somebody’s going to get hurt.

 Actually, Jesus did get hurt by His disciples.
-Indeed, He committed so fully, He opened himself up to be disappointed by them, misunderstood by them, abandoned by them, denied by them and, in the case of Judas, even betrayed.
+Indeed, He committed so fully, He opened himself up to be frustrated by them, misunderstood by them, abandoned by them, denied by them and, in the case of Judas, even betrayed.

 Having set the example, it is that same Jesus who calls us to commit to Him first, and then to the important people He sovereignly places in our lives.